Mircea-MMXXI/azapy/docs/RiskBased_intro.md

 In our plot this portfolio is represented by a green X with label $1/N$.

 On the *efficient frontier* there is its correspondent.
-In our plot it is a green X with label *InvNrisk*.
+In our plot it is a green X with label *InvNRisk*.
 This is the efficient portfolio that has the same risk as the
 *inverse-N* portfolio.
-In-sample both portfolios have the same risk while the expected rate of returns is larger for *InvNrisk*  than for *inverse-N* portfolio.
+In-sample both portfolios have the same risk while the expected rate of returns is larger for *InvNRisk*  than for *inverse-N* portfolio.

-It is remarkable that out-of-sample, although not always, for certain quite desirable portfolio compositions and under rather common market conditions, the *inverse-N* portfolio tends to outperform the *InvNrisk*.
+It is remarkable that out-of-sample, although not always, for certain quite desirable portfolio compositions and under rather common market conditions, the *inverse-N* portfolio tends to outperform the *InvNRisk*.
 The reasons behind this odd behavior are still under debate among the specialists in the field.

 Another way to visualize the portfolio frontiers is presented in the following